-Of particular note, section 1241 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114-328) provides the Secretary of Defense with a permanent, global authority to provide training, equipment, and sustainment support to build the capacity of foreign security partners to perform counterterrorism operations, counter-weapons of mass destruction operations, counter-illicit trafficking operations, counter-transnational organized crime operations, maritime and border security operations, military intelligence operations, and operations or activities that contribute to an international coalition operation determined by the Secretary to be in the national interest of the United States.
+Of particular note, section 1241 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114-328) provides the Secretary of Defense with a permanent, global authority to provide training, equipment, and sustainment support to build the capacity of foreign security partners to perform counterterrorism operations, counterweapons of mass destruction operations, counter-illicit trafficking operations, countertransnational organized crime operations, maritime and border security operations, military intelligence operations, and operations or activities that contribute to an international coalition operation determined by the Secretary to be in the national interest of the United States.

 Additionally, sections 1241 through 1247 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114-328) included numerous other authorities intended to enhance security cooperation activities, including authorizing military-to-military exchanges and operational support to friendly foreign countries to enable ongoing operations.
 The committee believes these security cooperation authorities provide the Department with enhanced flexibility to operate effectively in a continuously evolving and complex global security environment.
-The committee further believes that these authorities are particularly relevant to the security environment in South Asia and Southeast Asia and directs the Department, particularly those under section 1241 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114-328), to enhance the capabilities of foreign security partners in the region to protect mutual security interests.
+The committee further believes that these authorities are particularly relevant to the security environment in South Asia and Southeast Asia and directs the Department to make use of the full complement of security cooperation authorities available to the Department, particularly those under section 1241 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114-328), to enhance the capabilities of foreign security partners in the region to protect mutual security interests.